A Murder Made in Moksha

 222-1105, Moksha, Fools’ Landing Starport

 The distant sounds of gunfire reached my ears as I crossed the formacrete from the landing pad to the port terminal.
 The marine marching next to me nodded.
-“The natives are only a little restless today, Your Grace,” he said through a grim smile.
+“The natives are only a little restless today, Your Ladyship,” he said through a grim smile.

 Behind me, the thrusters of the Klenova’s modular cutter roared to life as Captain Granger moved it over to the scout base to begin the first of four round trips to refill the mothership’s tanks with dihydrous.
 After taking in the view of Moksha from ground level, I began to envy his job.
 I steeled myself to mine and kept walking.